 A day trip to Sintra should be on the cards if you have time.

-You can also book here if you want to be prepared and ensure you will be able to enter:
+You can also book here if you want to be prepared and ensure you will be able to enter at your preferred time:

 Again with affordability in Sintra, and how to get around – busses are readily available to give you the whole tour of Sintra, the option the majority of people choose.
 BUT walking trails are there for you if you, like me, are not most people.
 That’s to say, I hiked up to Pena Palace (and down again).
 Whether I was being a ‘budget traveler’ or not I would have hiked because that’s the kind of person I am.
 That is how you really explore (especially when getting lost on trails in almost dark.. don’t recommend that!).
 The hike up isn’t too bad, I feel like some people would claim it is – it isn’t!
 I did it in Vans and just normal clothes – no stress.
 If you’re relatively fit you can walk up for sure.